JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 ```

-The first thing we do is to run Profiler, to identify, where the function spends most of the time.
+The first step is to do proper benchmarking, e.g., using `@benchmark` from `BenchmarkTools`.
+The second step is to use Profiler to identify, where the function spends most time.

 !!! note
 	## Julia's built-in profiler